 Read the Combigan (brimonidine tartrate, timolol maleate ophthalmic solution .2%/.5%) Side Effects Center for a complete guide to possible side effects

 Because COMBIGAN® may reduce blood pressure, caution in using drugs such as antihypertensives and/or cardiac glycosides with COMBIGAN® is advised.

 Beta-adrenergic Blocking Agents

-Patients who are receiving a beta-adrenergic blocking agent orally and COMBIGAN® should be observed for potential additive effects of beta-blockade, both systemic and on intraocular pressure.
+Patients who are receiving a beta-adrenergic blocking agent either orally or intravenously and COMBIGAN® should be observed for potential additive effects of beta-blockade, both systemic and on intraocular pressure.
 The concomitant use of two topical beta-adrenergic blocking agents is not recommended.